 The Pros & Cons of Bartending School

-Before I continue, I’d like to point out that there are some legit bartending schools out there.
-Not all of them are trying to steal your money and some of them will actually help you prepare for what it’s like to work behind the bar.
+Before I continue, I’d like to point out that there are legit bartending schools out there.
+Not all of them are trying to steal your money and some of them will actually help prepare you for what it’s like to work behind a bar.

-Let’s take a look at some of the pros & cons of legit bartending courses.
+Let’s take a look at some of the pros & cons in more detail.

 Pro: They’re Fun & You’ll Meet Like-Minded People

 School can be a fun and interactive way to learn about bartending.
 You’ll also meet a bunch of other like-minded aspiring bartenders who are eager to learn about bartending too!

-If you’re a social butterfly and learn better in group settings, a formal bartending education may be for you.
+If you’re a social butterfly and you learn better in group settings, formal bartending classes may be perfect for you.